 There is no shortage of Marrakech tourist attractions to keep you busy during your stay in the magical city, but if you have an interest in Moroccan culture, and particular the cultures of the Saharan nomads, then Musée Bert-Flint is definitely one Marrakech attraction you don’t want to miss.
 The museum is open daily from 09h30 to 12h30, and again from 14h30 to 18h00.

-Despite Musée Bert-Flint being one of the more popular, you won’t see it being featured in all our classic Egypt and Morocco tours.
+Despite Musée Bert-Flint being one of the more popular attractions, you won’t see it being featured in all our classic Egypt and Morocco tours.

 However, all our tours can be customized to suit your own individual needs, so if you would like to have the Musée Bert-Flint added to your preferred tour itinerary, just let us know, and we will be happy to oblige.